RBC-DSAI-IITM/crai-hugo/content/english/projects/public-health.md

   - "[2402.14807] A Decision-Language Model (DLM) for Dynamic Restless Multi-Armed Bandit Tasks in Public Health"
 ---

 This project focuses on designing social interventions to improve health outcomes for pregnant mothers.
-Existing work [1, 2, 3] proposes Restless Multi-Armed Bandit-based allocation algorithms, including methods [4] to shape allocation policy based on English-language prompts.
-In this project, the research objectives are to (1) identify the fairness and bias impact of multilinguality (including low-resource languages) in such an approach, and (2) explore techniques for debiasing and improving fairness.
+Existing work [1, 2, 3] proposes Restless Multi-Armed Bandit-based allocation algorithms, including methods [4] to shape allocation policy using large language models (LLMs) based on English-language commands.
+In this project, the research objectives are to:

+ (1) Identify the fairness and bias impact of multilinguality (including low-resource languages) in such an LLM-based approach

+ (2) Explore techniques for debiasing and improving fairness.